Enjoy a little light reading about the joy of being a mother and all the other wonderful benefits of becoming a parent!

 You’ll make many mistakes in your motherhood journey, that’s for sure, but learning through them and being better next time, helps you grow as a human being.

-Your patience is tested on the daily and you’ll need to learn how handle yourself and learn to be more patient as the days go on.
+Your patience is tested on a daily and you’ll need to learn how to handle yourself and learn to be more patient as the days go on.
 The more children you have, the more patience you’ll have, from my experience.

-As a mother you’ll learn to be empathetic to your children’s feelings and you’ll be able to see the world from a child’s perspective.
+As a mother, you’ll learn to be empathetic to your children’s feelings and you’ll be able to see the world from a children’s perspective.

 You begin to be a good role model for your sponge, I mean child, because you know that they will begin to copy you in everything you do, so you have to be on your best behavior at all times.

 Children really do motivate you to become a better person and that brings joy to motherhood.

 “[Motherhood is] the biggest gamble in the world.
 It is the glorious life force.
 It’s huge and scary—it’s an act of infinite optimism.” —Gilda Radner